Documentation Index

 net.ipv4.tcp_adv_win_scale = 1

-If your application still does not reach the expected throughput, check the end-to-end path for other limits such as application-level buffer sizing, rate limiting, packet loss, or congestion on the remote side.
+If your application still does not reach the expected throughput, check the end-to-end path for other limits such as application-level buffer sizing, rate limiting, packet loss or congestion on the remote side.

 Roll back the changes

-To remove the tuning:
+To remove the configuration:

 sudo rm /etc/sysctl.d/90-nebius-tcp-window.conf